jesparent/FrontierMap/Artificial-Intelligence/2019-Bengio-Marcus-Debate/README.md

 * Additional YouTube housing by Lex Fridman, with some interesting/different comments below the video: https://www.youtube.com/watch?v=pKgseaENkAU

-## Pre-Debate Resources
+## Pre-Debate Materials
 ### "The First Debate"
-Some have mentioned this webinar debate will be a "sequal" - here is a more personal recount (per Marcus) of what has transpired:  https://medium.com/@GaryMarcus/the-current-state-of-ai-and-deep-learning-a-reply-to-yoshua-bengio-77952ead7970
+Some have mentioned this webinar debate will be a "sequal" - here is a [more personal recount (per Marcus) of what has transpired](https://medium.com/@GaryMarcus/the-current-state-of-ai-and-deep-learning-a-reply-to-yoshua-bengio-77952ead7970)

 ### Papers & Textbooks
 ##### Marcus